Login

 • Introducing the 2019 Edition of the Child Protection Minimum Standards

-Video 6 minutes 2019 French Spanish Arabic English By The Alliance
+Video 6 minutes 2019 Spanish Arabic English French By The Alliance

 The Minimum Standards for Child Protection in Humanitarian Action (CPMS) set out common principles and critical actions to keep children safe from abuse, neglect, exploitation and violence -- and to holistically support their well-being.
 They provide important guidance and standards for all humanitarians, including through the standards to work across sectors.
-Visit the Alliance for Child Protection in Humanitarian Action's YouTube channel for this and other great training videos: https://www.youtube.com/c/TheAllianceCPHA

 • Introduction to the Minimum Standards for Camp Management